Compliance

 By integrating these approaches, developers can meet stringent regulatory requirements without stifling innovation.

-Risk Management in SaMD
+How Is Risk Managed in SaMD Development?

 Risk management in SaMD extends beyond typical engineering concerns.
 Key components include: